 Fluoridation process was added to drinking water in 1945 in Grand Rapids, Michigan.
 Idea: Children could find out how fluoride makes their teeth stronger.
 Children can learn more at: http://ilikemyteeth.org/fluoridation/.

 V-E Day was celebrated in 1945.
 Germany surrendered to the Allied Forces, ending World War II in Europe.
-A surrender document was signed at Reims and became effective one minute past midnight on May 9, 1945.
+A surrender document was signed in Reims, France, and became effective one minute past midnight on May 9, 1945.
 President Harry Truman, whose birthday is today, signed the agreement.
 He stated that the agreement was a wonderful birthday present.
 Children could view an excellent multimedia presentation at: V-E Day.

 Guernsey celebrates Liberation Day, the day in 1945 that the populace was freed from Nazi Germany.
 The islands, located in the English Channel, are a British Crown Dependency but not part of the United Kingdom.
 Home to 65,000 people, the islands are about half the size of Washington, DC.
 Saint Peter Port is the capital, and the economy depends on tourism and banking.
 Older children can learn more at: Guernsey.